Virtual assistant

 DN 50 | 2 1/2" | 300 mm | 25 m³/h | 2" |

-In order to communicate with the Climkit Gateway, all meters must be equipped with a wired MBus communication module.
+To communicate with the Climkit Gateway, all meters must be equipped with a wired MBus communication module.

 Here are some examples of standard heating and water meters:

-2. Thermal meters for heat or cooling
+2. Thermal Meters for Heat or Cooling

 Integra Amtron S3U Meter

-- Mainly used for apartments.
+- Primarily used for apartments.

 - Normally used in DN15 or DN20.
 Also available in DN25.

-Models for heat (DN15 and DN20)
+Models for Heat (DN15 and DN20)

 - AMTRON S3U_15_1.5_110_G3/4_BM_h – 97154